toprakbirben/toprakbirben/README.md

 Full Stack Developer
 --------------------

-Full-stack developer obsessed with the space between "it works" and "it feels right."
+Software developer obsessed with the space between "it works" and "it feels right."

 I build systems other developers want to extend and interfaces users never have to think about.
 My stack is React / PHP / Python / PostgreSQL — my process starts with understanding the problem before ever writing any lines of code.